plotly/academy/_react/1-introduction.md

 This way we can use React and build our app without having to globally attach anything, a big benefit in terms of understanding what is going on!

-Now that we understand react and modules we know everything we need to know to get started with building our app.
+Now that we understand React and modules we know everything we need to know to get started with building our app.
 Continue with [Part 2: "The first app"](/react/2-first-app/)!

 <!-- Syntax highlighting -->
 <script src="https://cdnjs.cloudflare.com/ajax/libs/prism/1.5.1/prism.min.js"></script>